BorisMitrovic/sorted-reformation/README.md

 Other files are ontology files used in the thesis.

-This was developed as part of the 4th year BSc project, supervised by Alan Bundy.
+This was developed as part of the 4th year BSc project (2013), supervised by Alan Bundy.
 Thesis available on request.